reactiflux/discord-irc/README.md

       // {$ircChannel} (e.g. #irc)
     },
-    "ircNickColor": false, // Gives usernames a color in IRC for better readability (on by default)
+    "ircNickColor": false, // Gives usernames a color in IRC for better readability (on by default) "ircPreventMention": false, // Prevents users of both IRC and Discord from being mentioned in IRC when they speak in Discord (on by default)
     // Makes the bot hide the username prefix for messages that start
     // with one of these characters (commands):
     "commandCharacters": ["!", "."],